 “Return address was refused”

-One of the frustrations of diagnosing email error messages is the potential ambiguity.
+One of the frustrations of diagnosing email errors in general is ambiguity.

 This error could mean so many things.

-It could mean that the user that you’re sending to actively blocked your email address from sending to them.
-Depending on the service, that could be entirely separate from spam processing.
+It could mean the user you’re sending to actively blocked your email address from sending to them.
+Depending on the service, this could be entirely separate from spam processing.

-It could mean that the mail server was unable to validate your email address – perhaps the DNS servers that resolve “mydomain.co.uk” or the mail records associated with it were having a problem at the time.
+It could mean that the mail server was unable to validate your email address.Perhaps the DNS servers resolving “mydomain.co.uk” or the mail records associated with it were having a problem.
 Again, this is unrelated to spam.

 It could mean a configuration error on the part of the recipient’s email server.
 Particularly for smaller services, this is surprisingly easy to have happen.